savannahwild/vue/presentation.md

 ## Introduction

 - JS framework for building user interfaces.
-- Created by Evan You.
+- Created by Evan You in 2014
 - Unlike other big frameworks (React, Angular), Vue isn't maintained by a large corporation such as Meta or Google.
 - Like React, it builds on top of HTML, CSS and JS.
 - Used to develop single-page applications.